dzzhang96/dzzhang96.github.io/Research/Robotics.md

 permalink: /Research/Robotics/
 ---

+As to robotics, it is with strong enthusiasm that I have participated in many related activities during undergraduate study, especially those in medical field.
+I have extended my interests to various types of robots, including my own 3d-printed rehabilitation robotic arm, Rethink Baxter (a cobot), ABB industrial robots, UAV and AGV.
+As a result, I developed my abilities not only in mechanical design but also in controls and even PCB designing.

+&nbsp;

 {% include image.html url="/images/OrthotekLab2.jpg" caption="a knee joint controlled by ABB IRB6700 robotic arm" width=345 align="right" %}

 ### **Biomechanical Analysis of Knee-Joint Prosthesis**